 True, "music videos have been downgraded because they're no longer the central way to find out about new music," Austerlitz said, but the indie culture we live in -- where just about any artist can make a video to get themselves heard -- has created "a golden era" for music lovers.

 "There is no MTV anymore, in that sense," Austerlitz said.
 "But videos, after having a rocky period for a few years where it seemed like they were just going to stop being made, have really reinvented themselves in a lot of ways."

 They've become shorter, lighter and more like stand-alone works of art than a marketing tool for an artist, Austerlitz said.

 In his view, independent artists seem to have taken the greatest advantage of this "new world order" for music videos, and judging by the phenomenal success of "This Too Shall Pass," he may be on to something.

 OK Go, which recently parted ways with record label EMI to form its own label, Paracadute, is known for its mesmerizing, self-directed videos.

 "Labels have always looked at videos as advertisements; [before] people were making mini-commercials," said OK Go's bassist, Tim Nordwind.
 "We don't look at our videos as marketing tools; we look at them more as an artistic pursuit.
 Forget about the money.
 We just enjoy creating a video."

 Online, "it's a very democratic system," Nordwind said.
 "If people like it, they could watch it and pass it on, and that was really cool for us."

-"It's made it a lot more about the art," Meyers said, who most recently directed the video for Avril Lavigne's single on the "Alice in Wonderland" soundtrack, "Alice."
+"It's made it a lot more about the art," said Meyers, who most recently directed the video for Avril Lavigne's single on the "Alice in Wonderland" soundtrack, "Alice."

 "It used to be, if it was a cheap video, there was no point in making it because it wouldn't air anywhere," Meyers said.
 "Now, there's a huge viral culture that truly speaks to creativity and not who's been paid the most."